Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 All keyless door locks made by Kwikset, Yale, Schlage, and the like fit into one of two broad groups: manual keyless locks or smart locks with wireless connectivity.

 Traditional keyed pin tumbler locks use a key to raise and lower pins to release a lever-like latch in the door knob.
-Modern keyless door locks use electricity, a motor, and digital circuitry to replace or enhance traditional pin-tumbler mechanics.
+A modern keyless door lock works using electricity, a motor, and digital circuitry to replace or enhance traditional pin-tumbler mechanics.

 How keyless entry door locks work